2023 Calaveras County Grape Stomp Competition

 Where to Stay in Murphys, California

-If you plan to stay overnight after attending the Grape Stomp, you should book reservations right away.
-That’s because there will be a peak demand for lodging not only in Murphys, but other towns in Calaveras County.
-In the event you’re having trouble finding overnight accommodations in town, you should also consider Angels Camp, about 10 minutes south on CA Highway 4.
+You should book reservations immediately if you plan to stay overnight after attending the Grape Stomp.
+That’s because there will be a peak demand for lodging in Murphys and other Calaveras County towns.
+If you’re having trouble finding overnight accommodations in town, consider Angels Camp, about 10 minutes south on CA Highway 4.
 As the only incorporated city in Calaveras County, it has several additional dining and lodging options.
 Angels Camp is most famous for hosting the annual Frog Jumping Jubilee at the County Fairgrounds.

 Courtwood Inn